$T\bar T$ deformation on multiquantum mechanics and regenesis: Causal correlation caused by the deformation

-The $\TT$ term couples QM$_L$ and QM$_R$ with each other.
-Since the $\TT$ deformation is irrelevant, the ground state of the deformed theory remains unchanged in general.
-We introduce the $\TT$ deformation on states with two strategies.
+which is the $\TT$ deformation (\ref{TTbar}) at the first order.
+The $\TT$ term couples QM$_L$ and QM$_R$ nonlocally.
+Because the $\TT$ deformation is irrelevant, new mechanics is introduced in the UV, but the ground state of the deformed theory generally remains unchanged.
+We introduce the $\TT$ deformation of states with two strategies.